Forward Analysis and Model Checking for Trace Bounded WSTS: Introduction

 \paragraph{This Work} Our aim with this paper was to find a reasonable decidable sufficient condition for the termination of the $\mathsf{Clover}$ procedure.
-We have found one such condition in the work of \citet{foctlpr} with \emph{trace flattable} systems, which are maybe better defined as the systems with a \emph{bounded} trace language in the sense of~\citet{bcfl}: a language $L\subseteq\Sigma^\ast$ is bounded if there exists $n\in\mathbb{N}$ and $n$ words $w_1,\dots,w_n$ in $\Sigma^\ast$ such that $L\subseteq w_1^\ast\cdots w_n^\ast$.
+We have found one such condition in the work of \citet*{foctlpr} with \emph{trace flattable} systems, which are maybe better defined as the systems with a \emph{bounded} trace set in the sense of~\citet{bcfl}: a language $L\subseteq\Sigma^\ast$ is bounded if there exists $n\in\mathbb{N}$ and $n$ words $w_1,\dots,w_n$ in $\Sigma^\ast$ such that $L\subseteq w_1^\ast\cdots w_n^\ast$.
 The regular expression $w_1^\ast\cdots w_n^\ast$ is called a \emph{bounded expression} for $L$.
-Bounded cd-WSTS encompass systems with finite language.
+Trace bounded cd-WSTS encompass systems with finite trace set.

 Trace boundedness implies post$^\ast$ and cover flattability.
-Moreover, \citeauthor{foctlpr} show that it allows to decide liveness properties for a restricted class of counter systems.
-However, to the best of our knowledge, nothing was known regarding the decidability of boundedness itself, apart from the proofs of decidability for context-free grammars~\citep{bcfl} and equal matrix grammars~\citep{emg}.
+Moreover, \citeauthor{foctlpr} show that it allows to decide liveness properties for a restricted class of counter systems (see also \cite{demri15,DBLP:conf/fct/GantyI15} for other classes of trace bounded counter systems).
+However, to the best of our knowledge, nothing was known regarding the decidability of trace boundedness itself, apart from the \citeyear{bcfl} proof of decidability for context-free grammars by \citet{bcfl} and the \citeyear{emg} one for equal matrix grammars by \citet{emg}.

-We characterize boundedness for cd-WSTS and provide as our main contribution a generic decision algorithm in \autoref{sec:dec}.
+We characterize trace boundedness for cd-WSTS and provide as our main contribution a generic decision algorithm in \autoref{sec:dec}.
 We employ vastly different techniques than those used by \citet{bcfl} and \citet{emg}, since we rely on the results of \citet{cwsts1,cwsts2} to represent the effect of certain transfinite sequences of transitions.
-We further argue in \autoref{sec:undec} that both the class of systems (deterministic WSTS) and the property (boundedness) are in some sense optimal: we prove that boundedness becomes undecidable if we relax either the determinism or the well-structuredness conditions, and that the less restrictive property of post$^\ast$ flattability is not decidable on deterministic WSTS.
+We further argue in \autoref{sec:undec} that both the class of systems (deterministic WSTS) and the property (trace boundedness) are in some sense optimal: we prove that trace boundedness becomes undecidable if we relax either the determinism or the well-structuredness conditions, and that the less restrictive property of post$^\ast$ flattability is not decidable on deterministic WSTS.